The City Mattress Blog

 Small living spaces present unique challenges when it comes to finding the right bed to fit the limited space available.
 The ideal bed for small spaces should be space-saving while providing the necessary comfort for a good night’s sleep.
 With a wide range of bed types and sizes available in the market, selecting the right one can be daunting.

 Let’s explore the five best beds for small spaces, providing an overview of what makes beds suitable for small living spaces and outlining the criteria to consider when making a purchase decision.
-We’ll highlight everything from the benefits of a full-size mattress in a small space to the versatility of day beds.
-So keep reading to discover the best bed type for your small living space requirements.
+We’ll highlight everything from the benefits of a full-size mattress in a small space to the versatility of daybeds.
+So, keep reading to discover the best bed type for your small living space requirements.

 Types of Beds Suitable for Small Spaces

-1) Twin Beds
+1.)
+Twin Beds

 Twin beds are popular for small living spaces due to their compact size and versatility.
-They measure 38 inches wide by 75 inches long, making them ideal for small guest bedrooms, children’s rooms and tight spaces.
+They measure 38 inches wide by 75 inches long, making them ideal for small guest bedrooms, children’s rooms, and tight spaces.
 One of the main advantages of twin beds is that they are space-saving, leaving more room for other furniture and accessories in the bedroom.

 According to the Sleep Foundation, twins are the cheapest option compared to larger bed sizes, making them a budget-friendly choice for those who want to save money.
 However, one downside of twin beds is that they are unsuitable for couples or tall adults who need more space.
-Additionally, a twin mattress may not offer the same level of comfort and support as a larger mattress, making it important to choose a high-quality twin mattress that meets your needs.
+Additionally, a twin bed mattress may not offer the same level of comfort and support as a larger mattress, making it important to choose a high-quality twin mattress that meets your needs.

-2) Raised/Elevated Platform Beds
+2.)
+Raised/Elevated Platform Beds

-Raised or elevated platform beds, also known as loft beds when they’re quite high, are a popular choice for small living spaces, particularly those who want to maximize their available floor space.
-These beds are elevated on a platform, creating additional space underneath that can be used as a workspace, storage area or even additional sleeping space.
+Raised or elevated platform beds, also known as loft beds when they’re quite high, are a popular choice for small living spaces, particularly for those who want to maximize their available floor space.
+These beds are elevated on a platform, creating additional space underneath that can be used as a workspace, storage area, or even additional sleeping space.
 (Think bunk beds!)

 beautyrest mattress in bedroom

 Common measurements for raised platform beds vary but typically range from 30 inches to 60 inches in height.
-They can accommodate various mattress types, including twin, full and queen sizes, depending on the dimensions of the bed frame.
+They can accommodate various mattress types, including twin, full, and queen sizes, depending on the dimensions of the bed frame.
 One of the main advantages of raised platform beds is their space efficiency, making them a great option for small bedrooms and apartments or studio spaces.
 They also come in modern designs, adding an extra aesthetic touch to your room.
 However, raised platform beds may not be suitable for those with mobility issues or young children, especially when they require climbing up and down a ladder to access the sleeping area.

-4) Full/Double Beds
+4.)
+Full/Double Beds

 Full or double beds are a popular option for small living spaces as they are top-rated for smaller bedrooms and can support up to two adults.
-A full-size mattress measures 54 inches wide and 75 inches long, making it 6 inches narrower than a queen-size mattress.
+A full-size bed mattress measures 54 inches wide and 75 inches long, making it 6 inches narrower than a queen-size mattress.
 This size is perfect for a smaller room where a queen-size bed might take up too much space.

 bed in room with minimal decor